 Be very careful here.

 If you are an FFL, you must pay special attention to the FFL License Number to ensure that you are shipping a firearm to an eligible FFL.
-As you’ll learn in our article on FFL ID Numbers, each number means something and you must pay attention.
+As you’ll learn in our article on license numbers, each number means something, and you must pay close attention.

 These licenses are used to manufacturer or import GCA/Title I firearms.
 If you are also a Special Occupation Taxpayer (SOT), then these licenses may be used to manufacture or import NFA/Title II firearms also.
 In addition to their primary purpose, both of these licenses can also be used to deal (buy/sell) firearms.

-$200 application fee FFLs – these are the Type 1 firearm dealer/gunsmtih’s license and the Type 2 pawnbroker’s license.
+$200 application fee FFL: These are the Type 1 firearm dealer/gunsmith license and the Type 2 pawnbroker license.

 These are your most common store-front gunshop and ffl dealer licenses.
 Interestingly (to me, at least), these licenses cost more up front than a Type 7 manufacturer’s license which allows you to manufacture and deal in firearms (including conducting a ffl transfer where you can charge a transfer fee)